rsogllc/GNT/en/mining.md

-Every 2,016 blocks, Bitcoin adjusts how difficult it is to find a block, increasing the difficulty when the network hash rate increases and decreasing it when the rate decreaeses.
+Every 2,016 blocks, Bitcoin adjusts how difficult it is to find a block, increasing the difficulty when the network hash rate increases and decreasing it when the rate decreases.
 In 2009, difficulty mostly stayed the same; ever since, it has almost always gone up.

 Every increase in difficulty makes your mining equipment that much less